finagle/finagle-oauth2/README.md

 This is a [finagled](https://github.com/twitter/finagle) **OAuth2** _server-side_ provider based on the source code from a [scala-oauth2-provider](https://github.com/nulab/scala-oauth2-provider) library.
 Since [scala-oauth2-provider](https://github.com/nulab/scala-oauth2-provider) it involves

- - an asynchronus version of a `DataHandler` interface
+ - an asynchronous version of a `DataHandler` interface
- - an asynchronus version of both `TokenEndpoint` and `ProtectedResource` handlers
+ - asynchronous versions of both `TokenEndpoint` and `ProtectedResource` handlers
- - an asyncrhonus version of tests
+ - an asynchronous version of tests
  - three new finagled entities: `OAuth2`, `OAuth2Request`, `OAuth2Filter`

 This makes the usage of this library very sleek from a finagled environment.
 The brief usage instruction looks as follows:

  - define an implementation of a `DataHandler` interface
- - define a service that emmits access tokens
+ - define a service that emits access tokens
  - define a protected service using either
   - simple http service with `OAuth2` trait mixed or
   - type-safe service `Service[OAuth2Request[U], Response]` and `OAuth2Filter` applied